 Scottish cities

-This chart compares poverty child poverty rates, after accounting for the cost of housing, among the four largest cities in Scotland between the years 2014-15 and 2020-21.
-Throughout this time period, Glasgow city has had the highest level of child poverty among these four cities, rising from 27.1% in 2014-15 to 32.2% in 2019-20.
-It has fallen in the most recent year, 2020-21, to 29.4%.
+This chart compares child poverty rates, after accounting for the cost of housing, among the four largest cities in Scotland between the years 2014-15 and 2021-22.
+Throughout this time period, Glasgow City has had the highest level of child poverty among these four cities, rising from 27.1% in 2014-15 to 32% in 2021-22.
+It had fallen in 2020-21, to 29.4%, but rose again in the latest year, 2021-22.
 Rates were lower in Dundee and Aberdeen and lowest in Edinburgh, but followed a similar overall pattern.
-For Aberdeen and Edinburgh, the highest rates among these years were in 2017-18, but rates did rise again in 2019-20, and in all four cities the 2020-21 rate was lower than the previous year.

-Although the figures presented here are from during the Covid-19 pandemic, they pre-date the current cost of living crisis.
-The amount paid to households receiving Universal Credit was raised by £20 per week between April 2020 and October 2021, and so the latest year shown in the chart covers the period of this temporary uplift.
+Although the figures presented here cover the Covid-19 pandemic period, they pre-date the current cost of living crisis.
+The amount paid to households receiving Universal Credit was raised by £20 per week between April 2020 and October 2021, and so rates for 2020-21 cover most of the period of this temporary uplift.
 End Child Poverty note that experts believe this may be part of the reason why some areas of the UK saw a fall in child poverty.

 Note